-The Montessori del Mar Children's House (MdMCH) is set to open in the heart of Fort Bragg in January 2020.
-We will serve children ages 3 and 4 in the Primary program at MdMCH.
-A Montessori Primary trained and experienced Head Teacher and full-time assistant with an early childhood background work with the children at the Children's House.
+The Montessori del Mar Children's House (MdMCH) is set to open in the heart of Fort Bragg in early summer 2020.
+We will serve children ages 3 to 6 years in the Primary program at MdMCH.
+Montessori trained teachers and an assistant with an early childhood background work with the children at the Children's House.
 The Children's House is an extension of Montessori del Mar Community School (MdMCS).
 Some key information for enrollment is as follows:

-Students will be considered enrolled after a completed application, enrolment packet, and tuition deposit are received by MdMCH.
+Students will be considered enrolled after a completed application, enrollment packet, and tuition deposit are received by MdMCH.

 Hours and calendar of operation will mirror those of the elementary school: Monday through Thursday, 8:30-3:30 and Fridays, 8:30-12:30.